Easy RV Recipes for Life on the Road

 - Layer 1/3 cup vanilla yogurt into the bottom each of 4 tall glasses.

-- Combine defrosted strawberries and juice with fresh berries.
-Alternate layers of fruit and granola with yogurt until glasses are filled to the top.
+- Finally, alternate layers of fruit and granola with yogurt until glasses are filled to the top.

 - Serve parfaits immediately to keep granola crunchy.

 Stir fry is one of the easiest healthy RV meals.
 Simply saute and steam your ingredients, serve with rice, and you have a hot, hearty meal!
 This recipe is so simple that you can easily substitute beef, pork, or tofu for chicken.
 You can also add any of your favorite veggies for extra nutrients.

 Borrowed from our friends at Budget Bytes.

 - 2 boneless, skinless chicken breasts (about 1.3 pounds total)

 - 1 tablespoon cooking oil

 - 1 cup sweet chili sauce (store-bought sauce can be found in the Asian food aisle or make your own)

 - 8 ounce can pineapple tidbits in juice

 - 1 pound broccoli crown (or use frozen broccoli)

 - Cooked white, jasmine, or brown rice, for serving